 The only way to become a republic is to have a referendum (national vote) to change the constitution.
 This is because the constitution belongs to the people, not parliament, and only Australian voters have the power to change it.

-We won’t be given a republic for free, but the government can easily afford it - just like they keep money aside to have elections, or keep Parliament running every year.
+We won’t be given a republic for free, but the government can afford it - just like they keep money aside to have elections, or keep Parliament running every year.

-Of course!
 Most Commonwealth nations have already stepped up to become republics.
 Less than a third of member nations still have the Queen as their head of state.
 We will still host the Commonwealth Games and keep our close friendships with other nations, but we will be respected and recognised as fully independent.

 The Australian Republic Movement represents millions of Aussies that want one of their own as head of state.
 We’ve been leading the conversation on Australian independence for over 25 years.
 Our campaign is powered by people in towns and cities across the country, and we help them become leaders to drive the conversation.
 If you’re passionate about your country we’d like you to be part of the team.

-The Australian Republic Movement is a non-political organisation solely focused on making Australia a republic.
+The Australian Republic Movement is a community organisation solely focused on making Australia a republic.
 Our supporters come from all sides of politics, and our members are regular Aussies who are proud of their country and interested in its future.